Mr-Homeless/waldo/README.md

     Once the terminal auto-closes, reboot your PC and run wsl-install.bat as admin again and follow the prompts to set up a username and password.

 3. **Run wsl-setup.bat NOT as admin**
     Double click wsl-setup.bat to run it without elevated privilages.
-This will auto-install the conda enviornment and all the requirements within the new WSL you just made.
+This will auto-install the conda environment and all the requirements within the new WSL you just made.

 ### Step 2: Prepare model for training/inferencing